getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 var b = new Bar();
 // Foo: Bar
 // Bar: Bar

+b.baz();
+// baz: undefined
 ```

-The `new.target` metaproperty doesn't seem to have much purpose in class constructors, except if you needed to access a static property/method (see the next section).
-In a regular function call, if it's `null`, you can tell the function wasn't called with `new`, which could be useful for forcing a `new` construction in the case of non-`new` invocation.
+The `new.target` metaproperty doesn't have much purpose in class constructors, except accessing a static property/method (see the next section).

+If `new.target` is `undefined`, you know the function was not called with `new`.
+You can then force a `new` invocation if that's necessary.

 ### `static`